gitdeath/jellyfin-rffmpeg-swarm/README.md

 # Jellyfin RFFMPEG Swarm

-This project provides a scalable, containerized Jellyfin setup using `rffmpeg` to distribute transcoding jobs across multiple worker nodes in a Docker Swarm cluster.
+This project creates a scalable, distributed Jellyfin media server using Docker Swarm.
+It solves the common challenge of CPU-intensive video transcoding by offloading the work from the main Jellyfin server to a cluster of dedicated worker nodes.

-## Architecture
+## Overview

-The stack consists of two core services managed by Docker Compose:
+The architecture is composed of two primary services:

 -   **`jellyfin-server`**: The main Jellyfin instance.
 It does not perform transcodes itself but instead delegates them to available workers via SSH using `rffmpeg`.
 This service also runs an integrated **NFS server** to provide shared storage for the `/transcodes` and `/cache` directories, ensuring all nodes have access to the same media files.
--   **`transcode-worker`**: A scalable service that receives and executes transcoding jobs from the server.
-You can scale the number of workers up or down based on demand.
+-   **`transcode-worker`**: The workhorses of the cluster.
+These are lightweight, scalable containers that listen for transcoding jobs from the server via SSH.
+You can add or remove workers on-the-fly to match your expected transcoding load.

-All communication, including SSH for transcoding and NFS for file sharing, happens over a dedicated Docker overlay network.
+All services communicate over a secure Docker overlay network.

 ## Host System Requirements